ylab-hi/ScanNeo/README.md

 ```

 ScanNeo is only compatible with IEDB 3.1 and above now.
-#ScanNeo will use "netmhcpan BA" and "ann" in the IEDB toolkit.

 __tcsh__ and __gawk__ are needed for IEDB binding prediction tools.
 You have to install them if they are not available.